-The throughway performance measure and thresholds aim to identify future transportation needs on the region's throughways using travel speed as a proxy for reliability.

-The draft policy proposes a minimum throughway performance threshold of no more than four hours per weekday with travel speeds below 35 miles per hour on "controlled access freeways" (i.e., I-5, I-84, I-205, I-405, US 26 and OR 217) or 20 miles per hour on non-freeway throughways with traffic signals (i.e., OR 99E, US 30, OR 212).
-If average speeds fall below the applicable speed threshold for more than four total hours in a day, a system failure is indicated at that location and a transportation need exists.
+The Regional Mobility Policy identifies future transportation needs on the region's throughways using travel speed as a proxy for reliability.
+It sets a minimum throughway performance threshold of no more than four hours per weekday with travel speeds below 35 miles per hour on controlled access throughways (which include the region's freeways-I -5, I-84, I-205, I-405, US 26 and OR 217) or 20 miles per hour on signalized throughways (e.g., OR 99E, US 30, OR 212).
+If average speeds fall below the relevant speed threshold for more than a total of four hours in a day, it indicates the system is failing at that location.